A Correspondence Course in Ceremonial Magick, Pagan witchcraft, Hoodoo Conjure & Sorcery

 I had a person ask me if someone in prison could do the course.
 I had to answer no, at least not all of it.
 They could however, do portions of the work.

 Many of the rituals can be done astrally or mentally.
 Those would be immensely useful to a prisoner.
-Still, a prison won’t allow you to burn candles or incense, so they’d be limited to the theory, studies and some of the ritual work.
-So, a prisoner would want to be a Survey Student.
+Still, a prison won’t allow you to burn candles or incense, so they’d be limited to the theory, studies and some of the ritual work, such as the parts that require no candles, incense or other tools and the rituals that can be done astrally.
+So, a prisoner would want to take the course as a Survey Student.

 It won’t break the bank but you will need to allot some funds (roughly $150-250) for your training, since there will be things you need to execute the work.
 For Graduate Students, this is required.
 For Survey Students, it is merely recommended.